 Jonny joined Care for Cambodia in 2011 after first visiting in 2009.
 Jonny is responsible for International Communications & Fundraising and supports Khemera and Sreyda in their roles.
 He holds a seat on the local Board of Directors and also on the International Trustee Board.

 In his spare time he likes to exercise, play sport and sleep through movies.

 In 2017, Kylie moved to Cambodia from Australia.
 After studying Khmer language and culture for 18 months, she began working with Care for Cambodia in January 2019.

-Kylie has a background in education and loves to gather people for good food, good conversation, or a good run (to balance out all that good food).
+Kylie has a background in education and loves to gather people for good food, good conversation, or a good run.